kura-okubo/4mNonSelfSim_UGUCA/README.md

 brew install open-mpi --build-from-source
 ```

-Running ctest with MPI-related shell scripts may cause issues.
-In such cases, the scripts can be executed manually for testing.
+Running `ctest` with MPI-related shell scripts may cause issues.
+In such cases, you can run the test scripts manually.

 ## Minimum working example: How to run